alicerunsonfedora/camino/README.md

 - `class`: This field can be used to denote an academic class or the purpose of the document.
 - `shortcode`: The shortcode used to denote the name of the image to use in conjunction with `doc_img_url`
 - `date`: The document's publish date

+The author's name will be pulled from the author field in the site configuration.

 ## License